Pediatric Orthopedic Surgeons treating Fused Toes

 Fused Toes Causes

 While developing in the womb, a child’s hand takes the shape of a paddle.
 About the sixth or seventh week of pregnancy, the hand starts to divide and develop fingers.
 Webbed fingers fail to effectively complete this procedure, resulting in fused-together digits.
 Webbing of the fingers and toes happens at random and for no apparent reason.
 It is less commonly caused by an inherited trait.
 Doctors find webbing to also link to genetic conditions like Down Syndrome and Apert Syndrome.
 Both syndromes refer to genetic disorders that can result in abnormal bone growth in the hands.
-Webbed fingers and toes are usually an isolated birth defect, but there is sometimes a genetic component to your child’s likelihood of having syndactyly.
-It is estimated that 10% to 40% of people with syndactyly have webbed fingers and toes in their families.

 Fused Toes Diagnosis

-With todays technology, doctors can detect syndactyly during a prenatal ultrasound.
-Following the birth of the child, the physician will conduct a physical examination and discuss the symptoms with the patient and their families in order to make a diagnosis.
+With today’s technology, doctors can detect syndactyly during a prenatal ultrasound.
+Following the birth of the child, the physician will conduct a physical examination and discuss the symptoms with the patient and their families to make a diagnosis.
 The doctor will look for signs of other conditions that could cause the syndactyly.
 In most cases, surgeons can surgically correct webbed toes, and this usually happens between the ages of 12 and 18 months before full development has occurred.
 Doctors prefer to treat webbed toes before they cause joint malformation.

 Typically, a doctor will order an X-ray or ultrasound of the webbed area to determine which structures are involved and the best surgical approach.
 They may also order blood tests and chromosomal tests to see if the webbing is related to another condition or is syndromic, especially if the child has other physical symptoms of a genetic syndrome.
 The surgical procedure used to correct webbed toes is determined by the severity of the webbing and the structures involved.